Railgun-Community/ppoi-safe-broadcaster-example/README.md

 ##### Required if running with Swag

-- `BASEDOMAIN` - If your full domain were 'relayer.railgun.org, this would be 'railgun.org'
+- `BASEDOMAIN` - If your full domain were 'broadcaster.railgun.org, this would be 'railgun.org'
-- `SUBDOMAIN` - If your domain were `relayer.railgun.org', this would be 'relayer'
+- `SUBDOMAIN` - If your domain were `broadcaster.railgun.org', this would be 'broadcaster'
 - `TZ` - timezone code; eg 'EST'
 - `EMAIL` - letsencrypt will generate an SSL certificate for your domain; an email address must be entered.
 Whether you enter a real email address or a fake one is up to you

-### [RELAYER]
+### [BROADCASTER]

 Customize your node by running `npm run copy-my-config`, which copies `src/MY-CONFIG.ts.example` to `src/MY-CONFIG.ts`.